Apple’s Facial ID turned facial recognition into the hottest feature. Are you intrigued by how it works?

 Face Verification answers the question “is this person who he/she claims to be?”

 For example, the biometric authentication on your smartphone is Face Verification.
-During registration, you can set up the authentication system to check against your face.
-Then, when you unlock your phone using your face, it compares this new facial feature with the one it took during the set up process.
+During registration, you can set up an authentication system to check against your face.
+Then, when you unlock your phone using your face, it compares this new facial feature with the one it took during the setup process.
 If it matches, it will unlock your phone.
 However, if your friend tries to use their face to unlock your phone, it will fail, because it does not match the saved facial features.

 Face Identification answers the question “who is this person?”